Frequently asked questions

 Certificates for all courses and individual modules are provided as PDFs.

-- Courses: for participants who successfully complete the course, there will be a downloadable certificate of completion signed by the Online Teacher Development Advisor at the end of the course.
+- Courses: for participants who successfully complete the course, there will be a downloadable certificate of completion signed by the Online Teacher Development Adviser at the end of the course.
 To successfully complete moderated courses participants need to complete all tasks and achieve a score of 70% or above in the online exercises, and also interact in forums and complete assignment(s).
 (Please see individual course descriptions for full requirements for each course.)

 - Individual modules: for participants who successfully complete all tasks and achieve a score of 70% or above in the online exercises, there will be a downloadable certificate of completion at the end of each module.